The spectral site revisited: Fibered sites and fibered topoi

-exhibiting objects of $\Sh(\int V, J_{V, J})$ as a specific kind of sections.
-The intuition is that some notion of continuity relatively to the base topology is involved.
+exhibiting objects of $\Sh(\int V, J_{V, J})$ as a specific kind of sections, because the right topos was the topos of sections.
+The intuition is that some notion of continuity relative to the base topology is involved.
 We introduce the following notion to this end:

-\begin{definition} Let be $ \mathcal{E}_{(-)}$ a fibered topos on a lex site $ (\mathcal{C},J)$.
+\begin{definition} Let $ \mathcal{E}_{(-)}$ be a fibered topos on a lex site $ (\mathcal{C},J)$.
 Then by a \emph{continuous section of } $\mathcal{E}_{(-)}$ we mean a section of the associated direct fibration

-such that for any $J$-covering family $ (c_i \rightarrow c)_{i \in I}$ the lifting $ (X_{s_i} : X_{c} \rightarrow {f_{s_i}}_*X_{c_i} )_{i \in I}$ exhibits $X_c$ a limit in the fiber $\mathcal{E}_c$ of the diagram
+such that for any $J$-covering family $ (s_i :c_i \rightarrow c)_{i \in I}$ the lifting $ (X_{s_i} : X_{c} \rightarrow {f_{s_i}}_*X_{c_i} )_{i \in I}$ exhibits $X_c$ a limit in the fiber $\mathcal{E}_c$ of the diagram